-CEDAR FALLS, Iowa -- "Justice Brandeis and the Art of Dissent," will be the topic of the 38th Annual Carl L. Becker Memorial Lecture in History by Melvin I. Urofsky, at 7 p.m., Wednesday, Sept.
-14, in Seerley Hall, Room 115.
+CEDAR FALLS, Iowa -- "The Crisis of the 1590s Reconsidered: Philip II, His Enemies and Climate Change," will be the lecture delivered by Geoffrey Parker, professor of history, Ohio State University, at the University of Northern Iowa's 39th Annual Carl L. Becker Memorial Lecture in History at 7 p.m., Wednesday, Sept.
+12, in Seerley Hall, Room 115.

 The lecture is in honor of Carl L. Becker, who received his Ph.D. from the University of Wisconsin in 1907 and is originally from Reinbeck, Iowa.
 From 1902 to 1941, Becker taught at various universities in the Midwest and East, with the last being Cornell University in New York.

 This event is free and open to the public.
-For more information, contact Robert Martin, department head, UNI Department of History, at 319-273-2097 or firstname.lastname@example.org.
+For more information, contact Robert Martin, head of UNI's Department of History, at 319-273-2097 or firstname.lastname@example.org.